naoshibaikyu/superbuddn/epilogues/incorrect8.md

 Rhea: You just said it again.

-Nadine:
+Nadine Confused:

-Eris: I am not a role model.
+Eris Annoyed: I am not a role model.

+Nadine Angry: I'm *23*, what is wrong with you two??

 %